gchure/phd/src/chapter_02/section_06_methods.md

-parameter values for the dissociation constants, $P(K_A, K_I)$ contains all the prior information on these parameters, and $P(D)$ serves as a normalization constant, which we can ignore in our parameter estimation.
-Eq. @eq:fold_change_Full assumes a deterministic relationship between the parameters and the data, so in order to construct a probabilistic relationship as required by Eq. @eq:induction_bayes, we assume that the experimental fold-change for the
+parameter values for the dissociation constants, $P(K_A, K_I)$ contains all the prior information on these parameters, and $P(D)$ serves as a normalization constant, which we can ignore in our parameter estimation.  @Eq:fold_change_Full assumes a deterministic relationship between the parameters and the data, so in order to construct a probabilistic relationship as required by  @Eq:induction_bayes, we assume that the experimental fold-change for the
 $i^\text{th}$ datum given the parameters is of the form

 $$